Consumer Trends: Artificial Intelligence

-Today, our very own Megan Batykefer from our social media team is here to bring you another technological trend and its impact on the consumer experience: Artificial Intelligence.
+Today, Consumer $ense social media Dream Team member Megan Batykefer is here to bring you another technological trend and its impact on the consumer experience: Artificial Intelligence.
 During the current pandemic, the demand for AI has already seen a spike in demand and according to International Data Corporation, the number of AI jobs globally could increase by as much as 16%.
 To say that AI will have an impact on the future of many industries post-pandemic, is an understatement.

 Let’s take a closer look into AI on the consumer end:

 It’s hard to believe how far our world’s technology advancements have come.
 Throughout time, technology has been considered something used for entertainment, communication, research, etc. But more recently, it has been seen as a way to enhance our knowledge and make our daily lives less of a hassle.
 This transformation in technology usage is because of what is known today as Artificial Intelligence or AI.
 AI is intelligence demonstrated by machines, in contrast to the natural intelligence displayed by humans.
 Simply speaking, it mimics humans by learning to think and respond, as well as perform tasks.
 In this blog, a few products which are the result of AI technology will be discussed, and will demonstrate the positive benefits to consumers.